 Did you know that carbon fiber technology was invented in the 1870s?
 Thomas Edison used it for the filament in his lightbulbs, a big difference in the applications we now have today.
-As carbon fiber technology evolved in the last few decades, so has our ability to build new things.
+As the technology evolved in the last few decades, so has our ability to build new things.

 From space exploration to golf swings, carbon material has granted lighter, stronger, and more durable tools.
-Most of this is done behind the scenes.
-There are many carbon fiber technology facts you probably don’t know.
+There are many carbon-fiber technology facts you probably don’t know.

-Here are eight carbon fiber facts you may not have known.
+Furthermore, here are eight facts you may not have known.

-The carbon fiber you find on cars, in buildings, or in electronics is a group of various materials.
-Carbon fiber by itself is very brittle and hard to work with.
-It’s characteristics quickly change when a resin or polymer gets added for reinforcement.
+This material is found on cars, in buildings, or in electronics is a group of various materials.
+Itself is very brittle and hard to work with.
+It’s characteristics quickly change when resin or polymer gets added for reinforcement.

 2. Most Raw Carbon Comes Outsourced

-Carbon fiber production, like countless others, comes from Chinese and Japanese manufacturers.
-Making carbon fiber is much more complicated than producing sheet metal, aluminum, plastics, or any other material.
-Only half a dozen or so companies have the technology to mass produce it.
+The production, like countless others, comes from Chinese and Japanese manufacturers.
+Making this material can be much more complicated than producing sheet metal, aluminum, plastics, or any other material.
+Only half a dozen or so companies have the technology to mass-produce it.

 You get the best of both worlds when it comes to carbon fiber technology.
 This material can get made to be very stiff or very flexible.
 How carbon fiber gets weaved plays a part in its pliability.